Is it time for the Girl in India?: Satya Mev Jayate

 Mohan’ Musings

-7 thoughts on “Is it time for the Girl in India?: Satya Mev Jayate
+7 responses to “Is it time for the Girl in India?: Satya Mev Jayate”

 I mean, Hats off to Aamir Khan.
 He has done well to take up the issue of female foeticide and I am happy that now, people will listen.
 In a country that feeds off every word that their celebs speak, I hope now they will turn their ears to someone who’s speaking some sense.